IgnitionBoulder/2015week1/deliverables/README.md

 ### Section 1: The Front End
 #### Required - Answer these questions in the deliverables file, and complete the following.
 What is the role of HTML in a web page?
+HTML provides the backbone structure to the web page (ie. adding static data which the web page displays such as lists, images, text etc).

 What is the role of CSS in a web page?
+CSS enables control of a web page's style, or overall appearance of the HTML backbone.

 What is the role of Javascript in a web page?
+Javascript is used to make a web page interactive.

 ---